At Pride, celebrations amid a darker national environment | Law-Order

 LGBTQ Pride commemorations that sometimes felt like victory parties for civil rights advances are grappling this year with a darker atmosphere, a national environment of ramped-up legislative and rhetorical battles over sexual orientation and gender identity.

-Big crowds are expected Sunday at Pride events in New York City and a range of other places including San Francisco, Chicago, Denver, and Toronto, in a return to large, in-person events after two years of pandemic-induced restrictions.
+Big crowds are expected on Sunday at Pride events in New York City and a range of other places including San Francisco, Chicago, Denver and Toronto, in a return to large, in-person events after two years of pandemic-induced restrictions.

+Like every year, the celebrations are expected to be exuberant and festive.
+But for many, they will also will carry a renewed sense of urgency.

 “There are so many anti-LGBTQ attacks going on around the country and a lot of them are really about trying to erase our existence and to make us invisible, and to make our young people invisible and our elders invisible,” said Michael Adams, CEO of SAGE, which advocates for LGBTQ elders.

-"This year's Pride is especially important and it is more powerful than ever because it is about people stepping up and stepping out and saying, We refuse to be invisible.
-We refuse to be erased.'"
-The protest has always been an element of New York City's Pride Parade, which roughly coincides with the anniversary of the beginning of the June 28, 1969, Stonewall uprising — days of angry demonstrations sparked by a police raid on a gay bar in Manhattan.
+“This year's Pride is especially important and it is more powerful than ever because it is about people stepping up and stepping out and saying, We refuse to be invisible.
+We refuse to be erased.”
+Protest has always been an element of New York City's Pride Parade, which roughly coincides with the anniversary of the beginning of the June 28, 1969, Stonewall uprising — days of angry demonstrations sparked by a police raid on a gay bar in Manhattan.

 Marchers in the 1980s protested a lack of government attention to the AIDS epidemic.